jimorie/clicksearch/README.md

 ### Choice

-`Choice` fields behave as `Text` fields but have a defined set of valid values.
+`Choice` fields behave like `Text` fields but have a defined set of valid values.
 Prefix arguments are automatically completed to the valid choice.

 ```python
 class Person(ModelBase):